Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 - As a site owner I can present my accomodation facilities in a nice and appealing way.
 - As a site owner I can log in to see an overview of all bookings on the homepage interface as well as in the admin panel.
-- As a site owner I can see each bookings' specific details.
+- As a site owner I can see each bookings' specific details on the homepage interface as well as in the admin panel.
-- As a site owner I can confirm, cancel or delete the individual bookings.
+- As a site owner I can confirm, cancel or delete the individual bookings on the homepage interface as well as in the admin panel.
 - As a site owner I can receive guest messages if specific questions come up that are not answered on the homepage.

-- As a site owner I can...
-- As a site owner I can...
-- As a site owner I can...

 # User Experience